netgroup-polito/mdo2frog4/README.md

 	- Every port that the mdo2frog4 must export through its northbound interface, must be set in the file setted as PortFile in the configuration file and in the file [./port_info.xml](port_info.xml).
 These two files have a different format.
-	  The first must follow the format described with the xml-schema [./config/universal-node-schema.xsd](universal-node-schema.xsd).
+	  The first file uses the format described with the xml-schema [./config/universal-node-schema.xsd](universal-node-schema.xsd).
+	  In this file must be set for each port, a generic port name, the name used in the underlying domain, the port type, the sap id, the domain to which correspond and the vlan id, because these port will be translated as vlan endpoints.
 	  The port_info.xml must follow the format used in the xml graph to describe the port-sap(endpoint) of the controlled domain.

 The Mdo2frog4 stores the actual configuration of the domain in a automatically created file called .domainConfiguration.xml.